Diet and Exercise

 Losing weight and building muscle reduces insulin resistance, which is one of the underlying factors that cause type 2 diabetes.
 Most diabetes drugs reduce blood sugar, which is a symptom of type 2 diabetes and leads to complications.
 This is good, but diet and exercise work to address the root cause of type 2 diabetes.

-It’s very difficult to lose weight and keep it off permanently after you’ve gained it.
+It isn’t easy to lose weight and keep it off permanently after gaining it.
 But even small improvements do really make a difference!

 There is no consensus on the best way to lose weight, although successful tips include keeping a food diary, having a regular exercise program, and having people supporting you.
 Many obesity specialists agree that the ‘best’ diet is simply the one that works best for you.